open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 A user sends an e-mail to Bob at `bob@acme.org` from the `example.com` domain.
 That e-mail is sent via the `example.com` submission host in Alice's domain.
 The e-mail then is being transfered to the relay host in the same domain and the DKIM signature is calculated for that e-mail message.
 The message arrives at the `acme.org` mail exchange server.
 The `acme.org` mail exchange server then fetches the DMARC, DKIM and SPF records from the DNS server and begins verifying the e-mail.
 The mail verification entails virus checks, checks for the DMARC policy of the "From" domain (`p=....` part in the DNS record), verification of the SPF and enforcement of the SPC and DMARC policy (if applicable) and finally verification of the DKIM signature (and again enforcement of the DMARC policy).
 After all those processing/verification steps, adds the results in the `Authentication-Results` header of the e-mail.
 The message is then being stored in the `acme.org`'s mail store.

 Bob checks his e-mail messages via the MUA (in this case the OX AppSuite).
-The header is being analysed by the OX middleware, an overall status is set and the UI highlights the authentication status for that mesage to Bob.
+The header is being analysed by the OX middleware, an overall status is set and the UI highlights the authentication status for that message to Bob.
 Bob opens the e-mail, interprets the authentication status and decides his further actions regarding that message.

 It is worth noting that between the `example.com` mail relay server and the `acme.org` mail exchange server there might be also some more mail relay hops, some might have DKIM enabled, some SPF, some none at all.
 The in-between mail hops may or may not apply further mail authentication mechanisms.
-Everytime a mail authentication mechansim is applied, a new header in the e-mail will reflect that.
+Every time a mail authentication mechanism is applied, a new header in the e-mail will reflect that.

 ## Header Analysis